The Bible, Jesus, And The Letter "J". Jesus primarily spoke Aramaic, a Semitic language, and…

 In the 20th century, two major discoveries revolutionised our understanding of the Bible and early Christian thought.

-Dead Sea Scrolls (1947): These ancient Jewish texts, discovered in caves near the Dead Sea, included many early copies of Old Testament scriptures as well as texts from the Jewish sects that flourished in the time of Jesus.
-They offer a glimpse into the diversity of Jewish thought and scripture during this period.
+Dead Sea Scrolls (1947): These ancient Hebrew texts, discovered in caves near the Dead Sea, included many early copies of Old Testament scriptures as well as texts from the Hebrew sects that flourished in the time of Jesus.
+They offer a glimpse into the diversity of Hebrew thought and scripture during this period.

 Nag Hammadi Library (1945): This collection of early Christian and Gnostic texts, including the Gospel of Thomas, provided a wealth of insight into alternative Christian beliefs that were eventually suppressed by the orthodox church.